benmvp/slides/2023/connecttech/divops.md

 NOTES:

+- _Transpiling_ transforms modern JS into code that JS engines (like the browser) can understand
 - The most popular JS compiler/transpiler is still **Babel**
   - Since it's 6to5 days
-- _Transpiling_ transforms modern JS into code that JS engines (like the browser) can understand
+  - It's got a huge config because of all the plugins it supports
-- TypeScript technically is another transpiler
+- **TypeScript** technically is another transpiler
   - We can use its CLI to output vanilla JS
   - But these days it focuses mainly on its type system
   - I actually use a TS Babel plugin to type check with TS but transpile with Babel